nikochiko/Fabrik/README.md

     * Choose  the ``` Provider ``` of social application as ``` Github ``` &  name it ``` Github ```.

-    * Add the sites available to the right side, so github is allowed for the current site.
+    * Add the sites available to the right side, so Github is allowed for the current site.
 This should be `localhost:8000` for local deployment.

     * Copy and paste your ``` Client ID ``` and ``` Secret Key ``` into the appropriate fields and Save.